 No matter where you go, you'll typically encounter squirrelfish, parrotfish, grunts, sea turtles, spiny lobsters, moving about their home of coral reef in such a manner that it is almost entrancing.
 Indeed, snorkeling is the type of activity that allows you to escape from your busy life on shore and fine a sense of inner peace as you get an up close and personal look at a whole new world.

-If you're ready to experience what's down below you might want to check out Brewers Bay.
+If you're ready to experience what's down below you might enjoy Brewers Bay.
 As the most popular snorkeling spot tied to the island of the same name, it can get a little crowded, but not so much that you should consider avoiding it.
 Turtles really love it here, and you'll also see an abundance of stingrays.
-This snorkeling site is located easily reached by taxi Northwest of central Road Town.
+This snorkeling site is found easily reached by taxi Northwest of central Road Town.

 is another place you might enjoy.
 Because it is a protected area where anglers can't take advantage of the abundance of sea life, this is a snorkeling site where visitors will encounter some of the larger fish species including yellowtail snappers, jacks, and grunts.
 Many are friendly and curious and will swim right up to you.
 Turtles can often be spotted here as well.

-The chart directly below lists some key facts regarding 3 of the best places where you can experience snorkeling in this area.
+The table below lists a few details regarding 3 of the most popular locations to experience snorkeling in this area.

 |Brewers Bay||2.7 mi.
 Northwest of Central Road Town||Tortola|

 |4.1 mi.
 Northeast of Central Road Town||Guana Island|